Australian occupation of German New Guinea: Australian Military situation

 The destroyers entered Simpson Harbour and Matupi Harbour at night searching for the East Asia Squadron.
 Landing parties from the destroyers were sent ashore to demolish the telephones in the post offices in Rabaul and at the German gubernatorial capital of Herbertshöhe (now Kokopo), located 20 mi to the south-east.
 Unable to locate the radio station, the Australian warships threatened to bombard nearby settlements if the radio station continued to transmit, before withdrawing.

-Japanese Military situation

-Japan's goals were simply to find the east Asia squadron and had no formal plans to occupy the islands.

-German Military situation

-Germany had no formal plans to defend German New Guinea.